 Sometimes the baby's head does not move as expected through the birth canal.
 If this happens, your doctor may use forceps or vacuum extraction to move the baby.

-The average time for you to deliver your first baby and the placenta is 12 hours.
+The average time for a first baby is 12 hours.
 This can vary greatly, though.

 Labor causes severe pain during contractions.
 There may be brief periods of relief after each contraction.
 Talk to your doctor about your options for managing pain.